lisa-lumos/JavaScript/04-js-behind-the-scenes.md

 The function declaration can be used before or after (above or below) the function being called.
 The function expression have to be defined before (above) it got called.

 ## Scoping in Practice
+Note that if a function A's declaration happened above a global variable x was defined, and it uses that variable x, it is fine, as long as x was defined before the function A got called.

+You can declare function B inside function A, and use it there.

+JS will always try to look for a variable in the current scope, if not found, then go up one step in the scope chain, and so on.
+So the variable in the closest scope takes precedence on the same named variable in a further away scope.

+So you can have variables of the same names in different scopes.
+The same explains why different functions can have same argument names - they are in a different scope.

+You can re-assign outer scope's variable with no problem, from a inner scope.

 ## Variable Environment: Hoisting and The TDZ